EV Charging Threats, Cybersecurity & The EV Charging System

 - Waiting lists that are automatically managed through custom phone apps that let drivers reserve a charging time, notifies drivers when a station becomes available, maintains the “reservation” until the driver arrives, and invoices the driver’s account after recharging.

 As the electric charging station market develops, the EV charging ecosystem includes a variety of businesses and service providers (not including the power suppliers to the grid):

 E-mobility Service Providers (EMSPs or EMPs) offer EV charging services to EV drivers and enable access to a variety of charging points around a geographic area.
 EMSPs help EV drivers locate charging stations and pay for charging.
 EMSPs may direct drivers to their own charging stations or to stations owned by others.

 Charge Point Operators (CPOs) operate and maintain a collection of charging points and connect smart charging devices to EMSPs.
 Charge Point Operators may own the infrastructure, merely provide connection to EMSPs, or sometimes own infrastructure as well as provide access to other charge owners.

 While some companies focus on specific areas of the ecosystem, such as owning the charging stations, others may perform multiple services such as EMSPs that provide services for locating a charging station, manage the payment, and actually own the EV charging stations.

 ChargePoint operates more than 60,000 total charging spots and more than 1,000 Express DC fast spots (Level 3 charging stations).
-In addition to operation, the company designs, builds and support all of their network’s technology, from charging station hardware to energy management software to the mobile app.
-They sell and lease a large variety of solutions for home users, high density residences, parking lot operators, vehicle fleets, workplaces, and more.
+In addition to operation, the company designs, builds, and supports all of their network’s technology, from charging station hardware to energy management software to the mobile app.
+They sell and lease a large variety of solutions for home users, high-density residences, parking lot operators, vehicle fleets, workplaces, and more.
 They offer programs that help monetize the charging stations as well as offer charging-as-a-service.